UmunnaObinwanne/UmunnaObinwanne/README.md

 # Hello, I'm Obinwanne Izuka Umunna 👋

 ## About Me
-I'm a mid-level developer passionate about building innovative web solutions and exploring the frontiers of AI technology.
+I'm a junior developer passionate about building innovative web solutions and exploring the frontiers of AI technology.
 With a strong foundation in modern web development, I specialize in creating robust, scalable applications that solve real-world problems.

 ## 🚀 Recent Projects